 Key Takeaways

-• Distinguish between permit-exempt detached structures under 120 square feet and mandatory requirements for all attached luxury additions.
+- Identify the critical distinction between the 120-square-foot exemption for detached structures and the mandatory approval required for all attached luxury additions.

 Understanding Los Angeles Patio Cover Regulations: Do You Need a Permit?